working-therapeutically-with-family-estrangement

 1. Reflect on your own assumptions towards family estrangement

-Family estrangement is an area that may not have been explored during core psychotherapy trainings.
-Drawing on Blake’s (2020) research, Dr Barcham highlighted several common biases that people carry toward those who are estranged from their families:
+Family estrangement is an area that may not have been explored during core psychotherapy trainings so therapists may not have taken the time and space for self-enquiry into the topic.
+Drawing on Blake’s (2020) research, Dr Barcham highlighted several common biases that people carry toward those who are estranged from their families, which are important for therapists to bring into awareness before working with a client:

 • Reconciliation bias: Are you encouraging reconciliation, pushing the client to reconnect and make amends?
 Why might you hold this agenda?